Tim-Barton/Tim-Barton.github.io/_drafts/feature-breakdown.md

 This puts the Developer in the position of needing to figure out the Functional side of a feature (what it needs to do) while also trying to figure out the Technical side (how it does it).
 Since stakeholders aren't hanging around to answer every little question on the 'what' this means the Developer has to either:

 * Wait around for an answer, delaying all their other work
-* Pick up another ticket with the risk that ticket also becomes blocked leading to spiralling cycle of backed up work
+* Pick up another ticket with the risk that new ticket also becomes blocked leading to spiralling cycle of backed up work
 * Take a best guess with the risk of being "wrong" and having to redo the functionality.

 A better approach is to have defined regular Feature Breakdown sessions with your stakeholders to ensure that you can get all the answers to those questions up front.